 Done that, double click on the DrvBK.exe to launch the application.
 It will instantly scan the computer and find out all the drivers installed on the computer.
-An easy to find out if it listed all drivers is by verifying some of the devices using Device Manager.
+It is easy to find out if it listed all drivers by verifying some of the devices using Device Manager.

 Make sure to select all of them and then click on the Backup button to start backing up all the drivers.
 Similarly, you can use the Restore button to bring back all or an individual driver when needed.